Jean-Baptiste-Lasselle/whoami-web/content/blogs/making-sens-tsconfig.draft.md

       * That, for Otherwise the `GulpClass` type will not compile.

--->

-All in all, this gives us the following `tsc` command to generate our configuration :
+All in all, this gives us the following tsc command to generate our donfiguration :

 ```bash